 XVII.
-TRANSPORTATION Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? $\boxtimes$ b) Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b)? $\boxtimes$ c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ d) Result in inadequate emergency access? $\boxtimes$

-Discussion: All projects identified in the RTP are determined to improve the overall transportation system and related impacts.
-RTP projects will not likely increase vehicle miles travelled in Inyo County as no new trip generators are being constructed.
-The RTP includes a long list of potential active transportation projects will have the potential to reduce vehicle miles travelled.
-With an emphasis on climate resiliency, the RTP includes projects which will improve emergency access.
+TRANSPORTATION Would the project: Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?
+X b) Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b)?
+X c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+X d) Result in inadequate emergency access? \boxtimes trip generators are being constructed.
+The RTP includes a long list of potential active transportation projects that will have the potential to reduce vehicle miles traveled.
+With an emphasis on climate resiliency, the RTP includes projects that will improve emergency access.
 Furthermore, as the RTP is a programmatic document, and as the proposed projects will be reviewed on a project-by-project basis, there is no potential for significant impact.